Uday0x/React-deep-dive/readme.md

 ### 4.creating a custom react
--you can always create ur own custom react in which the functions or the props can be run using Dom
+- you can always create ur own custom react in which the functions or the props can be run using Dom

+### 5.understanding hooks
+    - first n foremost we need to undertsnad why do we hooks at first place?
+        - The answer would updating of UI of same varaible in differnet variables
+        - In the folder of hooks we explore simple project project of hooks and how it solves the problem of updating the variable at various places
+### 6.React props
+      -we use props to make componnet reuseable -simple create craete a compnent pass prop or destructure the varibales in the argument -pass the component wherever u want